stuartellis/git-skills-1/content/home/exercise2.md

 Git snapshots the working directory on each commit.
 Kind of.

-It records all staged changes, plus the state of unchanged files.
+It records an ideal world: the state of unchanged files, with your staged changes.

 It ignores changes that not been staged.